USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 Check the last few lines of the CCTM output log for messages to help diagnose why the simulation did not complete.

+## 5.8 CMAQ Benchmark Test Case
+See the [CMAQ Installation and Benchmarking Tutorial](Tutorials/CMAQ_UG_tutorial_benchmark.md) for step-by-step instructions for running the 2 day benchmark case and links to reference input and output data.

 <!-- BEGIN COMMENT -->